shalinimeena/TastyFind_Restaurant_Listing_System/README.md

 2. Deploy `streamlit.py` (and `requirements.txt`) on Streamlit Cloud.

 > **Note:**
-> The first request to your Modal backend may take up to ~3 minutes.
-Subsequent queries will be much faster.
+> When deploying the backend on Modal, the service uses container-based infrastructure that requires a cold start.
+This means that if the container has been idle, the first query or API request may take approximately 2–3 minutes to respond while the container starts up.
+Subsequent requests will be much faster.

----

 ## Contributing